Ten0/homeassistant_python_typer/README.md

 If you have even the simplest question, or ideas, please open a [Discussion](https://github.com/Ten0/homeassistant_python_typer/discussions/categories/q-a) so we can improve!

-If you find bugs (missing functions, incorrect types, Any types where useful to have more precise types, crashes...) please open an issue.
+If you find bugs (missing functions, incorrect types, `Any` types where useful to have more precise types, crashes...) please open an issue.

 # Diverse how-to s

 ## Debugger

-This documentation really belongs in AppDaemon's doc but it isn't there so...
+This documentation really belongs in AppDaemon's doc but I haven't found it there so...

 With VSCode's debugger, and appdaemon installed in a python virtual env with pip and selected as Python interpreter in VSCode (which is necessary for typing to work in your IDE anyway):